ArthurClemens/JavaScript-Undo-Manager/README.md

     undoManager.redo();

-To lose all stored states:
+To clear all stored states:

     undoManager.clear();

-Test if any undo actions are available:
+Test if any undo actions exist:

 	var hasUndo = undoManager.hasUndo();

-Test if any redo actions are available:
+Test if any redo actions exist:

     var hasRedo = undoManager.hasRedo();